StreetScout

 Where is Freds Pass?

-Freds Pass is a suburb of Northern Territory, Australia.
+Freds Pass is a suburb of Northern Territory, Australia, in the Litchfield local government area.

 What is the population of Freds Pass?